 You don’t already part own your home with the council

-When buying your council home, the size of your discount will depend on whether it’s a house or flat, the total length of your tenancy in the public sector and the property value.
+When buying your council home, the size of your discount will depend on the type of property you're buying (whether it’s a house or flat), the total length of your tenancy in the public sector, and the property value.

-This table shows the size of discount you should be entitled to, depending on the property type and length of your tenancy:
+This table shows the size of discount you may be entitled to, depending on the property type and length of your tenancy - though keep in mind that this will be subject to the maximum discount limits, which were reviewed in November 2024.

 Length of tenancy | House | Flat |